handpoint/doc/android_versioned_docs/version-Android SDK 6.4.1/androidtransactions.md

 [**currentTransactionStatus**](androideventlisteners.md#14)

-Invoked during a transaction, it fetches statuses coming from the terminal (ex : 'waiting for card' or 'waiting for PIN entry').
+Invoked during a transaction, it fetches statuses coming from the terminal (ex : 'waiting for card' or 'waiting for PIN entry')
 ***

 [**signatureRequired**](androideventlisteners.md#15)